-- The provision of service would result in overbuild; - The provision of service would be fiscally infeasible.
+- The provision of service would result in overbuild. - The provision of service would be fiscally infeasible. - That the location in question is not a true BSL.

 If additional modification(s) are warranted, those modifications will be made and posted material may be updated.